smartcontractkit/chainlink/tools/docker/README.md

 # Using the compose script

-Inside the `chainlink/tools/docker` directory, there is a helper script that is included To see a list of available commands, perform the following:
+You should use the script `compose` located in the `chainlink/tools/docker` directory To see a list of available commands, perform the following:

 ```sh